 If a person or institution has cause to suspect that a child is a victim of human trafficking, a report to DSS must be made.
-Children under the age of 18 who engage in commercial sex work are always considered to be trafficked.3 Other children may be trafficking victims as well.
+Children under the age of 18 who engage in commercial sex work are always considered to be trafficked.
+Other children may be trafficking victims as well, such as a victim of labor trafficking.

 For other circumstances, whether a report is required often depends on the actions or omissions of the child's parent, guardian, custodian, or caretaker.
-When a child is harmed by the actions or omissions of someone who is not a parent, guardian, custodian, or caretaker, the case may not be within DSS's jurisdiction and the report may be screened out-that is, not accepted for further assessment or investigation.4
+When a child is harmed by the actions or omissions of someone who is not a parent, guardian, custodian, or caretaker, the case may not be within DSS's jurisdiction and the report may be screened out-that is, not accepted for further assessment or investigation.